 A Final Reminder That Less is More

-If microdosing isn’t enough for you, all you need to do is simply add one of our plain, crushed leaf kratom tea bags into your brew, and you’ll be all set to have as strong a cup as you’d like!
-But again, we recommend that you start slow and small, and gradually work your way up to the serving size which works best for you!
+If microdosing kratom isn’t enough for you, all you need to do is add one of our unique varieties of crushed-leaf kratom tea bags for sale into your brew, and you’ll be all set to have as strong a cup as you’d like!
+But again, we recommend that you start slow and small, then gradually work your way up to the serving size which works best for you!